Some things may be associated with life, but the question remains: are they alive?

 In Conclusion – Are They Alive?

-So are they alive?
-Upon reflection, clearly they are not.
-When one is inclined to make a quick decision, sometimes it is good to sit down, take a deep breath, have a cup of coffee, and reflect on the evidence from a variety of perspectives, thus achieving a rational point of view.
+Upon reflection, clearly not one of the aforementioned items is alive in itself.
+When one is inclined to make an important claim, it is good to sit down, take a deep breath, have a cup of coffee, and consider the facts from a variety of perspectives.
+Then a rational perspective may be achieved.